wesleywang11/tpx-signal-watch/README.md

 No alert has been sent for this ticker today
 If DIF drops below zero again, the entire state resets.

+Push Notification
+Platform: iOS
+App required: Bark
+Delivery: HTTP push via api.day.app
+Install Bark on your iPhone, get your personal key, and set it as BARK_KEY in the script.

 rsi_macd_low_finder.py:
 RSI + MACD Scanner